Conditions of Sample Supply

 Time to supply following application approval will vary depending upon the number and type of sample requested.
 Entire tissue blocks will not be issued unless there are exceptional circumstances that would require the whole block; sections or extracted material will be issued.
 If sample extraction is required the quality and quantity of resulting nucleic acids cannot be guaranteed and may result in sample requirements not being fulfilled if deemed unsuitable for use.

 WCB charges a fee to contribute towards recovering incurred costs.
 This fee is made up of several components, the details of which can be found here.
-If the proposed research is funded by the Health and Care Research Wales or Cancer Research Wales (CRW), reduced fees will apply, please click here for details.
+If the proposed research is funded by the Health and Care Research Wales, reduced fees will apply - please click here for details.

 Some projects may be exempted from the cost recovery fee, eg.pilot projects and sub-collections, these are detailed here.